Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Results

 Neutrons produced by proton interactions in the target system can be a background to analyses if they reach the detector.
-The analyses are likely to require a $>3$~MeV prompt signal to reduce confusion with neutron capture, but a fast neutron signal may be above this threshold.
-Neutron background can be reduced by pulse shape identification that discriminates between protons and electrons or positrons.
-Nevertheless, it is best to minimise the neutron rate into the detector rather than rely on cuts.
+The physics analyses will require a $>3$~MeV signal to reduce confusion with neutron capture, but a fast neutron signal may be above this threshold.
+Neutron background can be reduced by pulse shape identification that discriminates between neutron-induced protons and electrons/positrons.
+Nevertheless, it is best to minimise the intrinsic neutron rate into the detector rather than rely on cuts.

-Ideally, the shielding to attenuate these neutrons should reduce the rate in the fiducial volume to below the naturally-occurring neutron level, which results from nuclear reactions induced by high-energy muons that reach the environment of the detector.
-To the best of our understanding, this is ``a few neutrons per year (above 3 MeV) in the fiducial volume.''
-This represents, consulting the numbers shown in Fig.~\ref{fig:n-out-beam-pipe}, an overall attenuation factor of about 10$^{-24}$.

 At KamLAND, the shielding consisted of a combination of 2 m Fe and B-rich concrete placed around the target system with an extra 2 m length additional shielding of Fe towards the detector to further shield and prevent the neutrons from entering the detector~\cite{Shieldingpaper}.
-While at KamLAND, the shielding design was constrained by the limited space of the cavern, this is not the case at Yemilab where the room that will accommodate the target and shielding system is quite large (a semicircular dome 7 m wide, 7 m tall and 22 m long).
+While at KamLAND, the shielding design was constrained by the limited space of the cavern, this is not the case at Yemilab where the room that will accommodate the target and shielding system is quite large (7 m wide, 7 m maximum height at the peak of a semicircular dome with radius 3.5 meters, and 22 m long).
 The energy spectra of the neutrons produced by the target for different angles with respect to the incident proton beam are shown in Figure~\ref{fig:n-out-target}.
 The backwards-going neutron flux is greatly reduced and this accounts for the target orientation as fast neutrons must not be allowed to reach the detector (note that the beam undergoes two $90^{\circ}$ bends so that it hits the target while moving away from the detector).